 The ‘Parental Controls’ Of Over-The-Air TV

 That’s where over-the-air TV can be a concerned parent’s best friend.
-Unlike cable channels and streaming networks like Netflix and Hulu, OTA TV is moderated by the Federal Communications Commission.
+Unlike streaming networks like Netflix and Hulu, OTA TV is moderated by the Federal Communications Commission.

-So, if you switch from cable or satellite to an antenna, you’re naturally opting for a lineup of channels that is more kid-friendly than what you previously had.
+That means the lineup of channels is more kid-friendly.
 It’s true that violence and light adult language can be regularly viewed on the broadcast networks, but anything above a rating of TV-14 is rarely ever seen on them and almost never before 10 p.m.

 What you do get with the content on OTA TV are many of the most popular shows and virtually all of the top live sporting and entertainment events every year.
 From weekly NBA, NFL and college football games to the Academy Awards to “Dancing With the Stars” and “The Voice,” you’ll be able to watch them with your antenna.